babymonie/CauseDB/README.md

 ## Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+- Data is stored with Json
+- Easy to use

 ## Documentation